Yash54/Yash54/README.md

 * I'm pursuing B Tech in Computer engineering from [Dharmsinh Desai University, Nadiad](https://ddu.ac.in/).
 * My main interests are web development & competitive programming.
-* I have also worked on App Development and Machine Learning little bit.

 ## Skills